divijkulshrestha/Cricketer-Skill-Classification/README.md

 We can use it to determine at which skill are those rarebred all-rounders better at!

 SVMs work well with small datasets and high dimensions, so they will be perfect for our cause.
 Credit to [Alice Zhao](https://github.com/adashofdata) for providing the inspiration needed for this mini-project.

+This is my submission for the project component of CSE3013 as offered at VIT Vellore